Explore the Art and Science of Massage Therapy at College of DuPage

 Massage Therapy Program Overview

-Our 750-hour, one-year program includes both lecture and hands-on training in the theory and practice of various modalities of massage: human anatomy, physiology, pathology, and the study of muscles and movement.
-The program also includes business principles, communication, ethics and clinical studies.
-Students receive comprehensive exam preparation and clinical experience.
+Our 750-hour, one-year program includes both lecture and hands-on training in the theory and practice of various modalities of massage, and also incorporates business principles, communication, ethics and clinical studies.

 - Wellness Terminology*